OSGeo/grass-website/content/news/2004_05_15_announce_grass530.md

 5.3.0 represents a significant improvement in functionality over 5.0.3 (the most recent release in the old 5.0 stable series) and in addition includes many bugfixes.
 Selected major changes are outlined below.
-For a more comprehensive list of changed modules see the [Developers\' Notes](../grass53/source/NEWS.html); the full [ChangeLog](../grass53/source/ChangeLog) is also available.
+For a more comprehensive list of changed modules see the [Developers' Notes](../grass53/source/NEWS.html); the full [ChangeLog](../grass53/source/ChangeLog) is also available.